Amherstburg: Sports

 The Amherstburg North Stars Midget "B" hockey team were winners of the 1976 OMHA playdowns and winners of the town's first-ever OMHA All-Ontario title for any age group.

 The Amherstburg North Stars Juvenile "BB" hockey team were the winners of the 1977 OMHA playdowns and winners of the town's first-ever OMHA All-Ontario title for that age group.

 The Amherstburg Stars Midget "A" hockey team were winners of the 2010 and 2011 OMHA playdowns and winners of the town's first-ever OHF title.

 Festivals

 In the first week of every August, Amherstburg holds a heritage festival, consisting of activities at several locations around town.
 At Fort Malden, re-enactors depict eras ranging from the Roman Empire to the Second World War, establishing camps and performing battle demonstrations.

 Since 2006, Amherstburg has held an annual Shores of Erie Wine Festival.
 As of 2017, the event has been cancelled indefinitely after a liquor breach fine and the death of a teenager in 2014.

 Amherstburg also celebrates Canada Day with a yearly fireworks display and a day of family activities.

-Art by the River (established in 1967), is an annual two-day arts and craft festival that takes place the weekend before Labour Day weekend on the grounds of the Fort Malden National Historic Site.
+Art by the River (established in 1967), is an annual two-day arts and craft festival that takes place the weekend before Labour Day weekend on the grounds of Fort Malden National Historic Site.